JosephAllen/apex-code-runner/README.md

 ### Clean User Debug Without the Clutter of a Full Debug Log

+Speeds up development by showing only what you want.

 ![Clean User Debug Without the Clutter of a Full Debug Log](./images/userDebug.png)

 ### Full Debug Log Too